logo

 Herbs and Spices That Can Affect Milk Supply

-Some herbs, especially when consumed in large quantities, can harm milk production and supply.
+Some herbs, especially in large quantities, can harm milk production and supply.
 This includes herbs such as peppermint (pudina), sage (seesti), and parsley (ajmood).
 If you’re noticing any impact, cutting back might help.

 You should also pay attention to your baby's reaction when you consume aloe or anise (saunf), though they are not typically problematic.
 Being mindful of these herbs and spices can help you maintain a healthy milk supply while breastfeeding.